Emile666/stc1000_stm8/usermanual/README.md

 * PID-output signal (slow PWM, T=12.5 sec) present at **S3 output** for connection to a Solid-State Relay (SSR)
 * Standard thermostat functionality available when PID-controller is disabled (**TS** parameter set to 0)
 * Second temperature probe functionality selectable with **Pb2** parameter
-* Up to 4 profiles with up to 6 setpoints (6 profiles with 10 setpoints if the STM8S003F3 is replaced with a STM8S103FS uC)
+* Up to 4 profiles with up to 6 setpoints (6 profiles with 10 setpoints if the STM8S003F3 is replaced with a STM8S103FS µC)
 * Each setpoint can be held for 1-999 hours (i.e. up to ~41 days) or 1-999 minutes (i.e. up to ~16 hours).
 * Approximative ramping
 * Somewhat intuitive menus for configuring